wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/maintain-disks-volumes/includes/3-understand-disk-optimization.md

  -  **Data fragmentation**.
 Occurs when data is written to file storage in a non-sequential manner, using the next available block of storage.

 Although NTFS is more efficient at handling disk fragmentation than earlier file systems, this fragmentation still presents a potential performance problem.
-Combined hardware and software advances in the Windows operating system help to mitigate the impact of fragmentation and deliver better responsiveness.
+Combined hardware and software advances in the Windows operating system help to mitigate the effect of fragmentation and deliver better responsiveness.

 :::image type="content" source="../media/disk-defragment-d8b7ae53.jpg" alt-text="Diagram showing how file blocks reside on a drive when fragmented.":::